archd3sai/Portfolio/README.md

 - ### Consumer Goods and Services
   - [Hybrid News Articles Recommendation Engine](https://github.com/archd3sai/News-Articles-Recommendation) : A hybrid-filtering personalized news articles recommendation system which can suggest articles from popular news service providers based on reading history of twitter users who share similar interests (Collaborative filtering) and content similarity of the article and user’s tweets (Content-based filtering).

-  - [Loan Default Prediction](https://github.com/archd3sai/Loan-Default-Prediction) : In this project I applied various classification models such as Logistic Regression, Random Forest and LightGBM to to accurately detect and classify consumers who will default the loan.
-LightGBM resulted into highest accuracy which is 98.89%.
+  - [Customer Churn Prediction](https://github.com/archd3sai/Customer-Churn-Prediction) : Objective of this project is to perform independent analysis to find out what leads to the attrition of a customer in a Telecommunications industries.
+I also implementd classification model to accurately classify whether the customer will churn or not based on his or her information.

   - [Hourly Energy Consumption Prediction](https://github.com/archd3sai/Hourly-Energy-Consumption-Prediction) : In this project I used novel models such as XgBoost and Fbprophet on the hourly energy consumption data to accurately predict energy usage in the future.
 Features are extracted from timestamps to find trends on daily, weekly, monthly, quarterly and yearly basis and Fbprophet model's performance is improved by incorporating public holidays in the analysis.

+- ### Economics and Finance
   - [What's the GDP of India?](https://github.com/archd3sai/Predicting-GDP-of-India) : Objective of this project is to perform predictive assesment on the Gross Domestic Product of India through an inferential analysis of various socio-economic factors to find out which predictors contribute most to the GDP.

-  - [Customer Churn Prediction](https://github.com/archd3sai/Customer-Churn-Prediction) : Objective of this project is to perform independent analysis to find out what leads to the attrition of a customer in a Telecommunications industries.
-I also implementd classification model to accurately classify whether the customer will churn or not based on his or her information.
+  - [Loan Default Prediction](https://github.com/archd3sai/Loan-Default-Prediction) : In this project I applied various classification models such as Logistic Regression, Random Forest and LightGBM to to accurately detect and classify consumers who will default the loan.
+LightGBM resulted into highest accuracy which is 98.89%.

 - ### Sports
     - [Ranking of NFL teams using Markov-chain methods](https://github.com/archd3sai/Ranking-of-NFL-Teams-using-Markov-method/blob/master/Ranking%20of%20NFL%20teams%20Report.pdf) : In this project I implemented and compared three stationary distribution of Markov-chain based approaches to rank 32 NFL (National Football League) teams from "Best" to "Worst" using the scores of 2007 NFL regular season